 Sepsis is also called the malignant intravascular inflammatory process.
 A complex and potent immunological cascade becomes the primary protective response to the invasion of microorganisms in humans.
-The presence of deficiencies in the body's defense system allows for infection, but if there is an excessive response it can harm the host through maladaptive release of inflammatory compounds produced.13 The nonspecific immune system comprises the cellular immune system (polymorphonuclear leukocytes, macrophages, natural killer cells, and dendritic cells) and humoral immune systems, the first line of body defense against invading pathogens.
+The presence of deficiencies in the body's defense system allows for infection, but if there is an excessive response it can harm the host through maladaptive release of inflammatory compounds produced.
+The nonspecific immune system comprises the cellular immune system (polymorphonuclear leukocytes, macrophages, natural killer cells, and dendritic cells) and humoral immune systems, the first line of body defense against invading pathogens.
 The role is to limit bacterial growth and replication, and most importantly is to exclude pathogenic microorganisms.
 The role of this nonspecific immune system is localized at the site of infection.
-If an excessive immune response develops and a systemic response to infection results in sepsis.^{2, 4, 14} and activation of excessive inflammatory mediators.
+If an excessive immune response develops and a systemic response to infection results in sepsis.

+Inflammatory mediators are a host defense mechanism against infection and invasion of microorganisms.
+Host immunity reacts by releasing endogenous proteins and activation of immune cells so that microorganisms can be killed, damaged cells are cleansed, and tissue repair develops.
+In sepsis there is release and activation of excessive inflammatory mediators.
 These inflammatory mediators include both local and systemic cytokines, neutrophil activation, monocytes, macrophages, endothelial cells, platelets, and the activation of plasma protein cascades such as complement, coagulation and fibrinolysis systems. is released into its own autocrin process and releases other inflammatory mediators including interleukin-1 (IL-1), platelet activating factor, IL-2, IL-6, IL-8, INF and nitric oxide, further raising the levels of cytokines.
 This leads to the activation of PMN leukocytes, macrophages, and lymphocytes.
 Furthermore, proinflammatory medications recruit more of these cells (paracrine process).
 All of these processes will lead to destructive immunological conditions.
-Sepsis is an autodestructive process that causes an extension of the normal pathophysiological response to infections involving other normal tissues.^{13,15} TNF- α , IL-1 β and IL-6 are the most actively released pro-inflammatory mediators.
+Sepsis is an autodestructive process that causes an extension of the normal pathophysiological response to infections involving other normal tissues.
+TNF- $\alpha$ , IL-1 $\beta$ and IL-6 are the most actively released pro-inflammatory mediators.
 These cytokines will increase the adhesion of leukocyte endothelial cells, inducing the release of both proteases and arachidonic acid metabolites, and activating the coagulation cascade.
 Interleukin-6 appears to be a major mediator of coagulation activation.
-Subsequent release of arachidonic acid metabolites such as A2 thromboxane, prostacycline, and prostaglandin E2 for many common clinical signs and symptoms associated with SIRS, including fever, tachycardia, tachypnea, ventilation-perfusion abnormalities, and lactic acidosis.13
+Subsequent release of arachidonic acid metabolites such as A2 thromboxane, prostacycline, and prostaglandin E2 for many common clinical signs and symptoms associated with SIRS, including fever, tachycardia, tachypnea, ventilation-perfusion abnormalities, and lactic acidosis.